Danny Greaves (footballer)

-Daniel Thomas Greaves (born 31 January 1963) is an English former professional footballer who played as a striker.
-After retiring as a player, Greaves became a football manager, and managed Witham Town.
+Daniel Thomas Greaves (born 31 January 1963) is an English former professional football player and coach who played as a striker.

-Career

 Playing career

 After graduating from Tottenham Hotspur's youth team, Greaves began his senior career with Southend United, making 49 appearances in the Football League between 1981 and 1984.
-He then spent a season with Cambridge United, making four further appearances in the League, before playing non-League football with Chelmsford City.
+After playing for Dagenham, he spent a brief period at Cambridge United, making four further appearances in the league, scoring once, before playing non-League football with Maldon Town, and Chelmsford City, where he made 15 appearances, scoring eight goals, in all competitions.
+Greaves later played for Witham Town in the late 1980s.

 Coaching career

-After retiring as a player, Greaves became a football manager, and managed Witham Town for a spell.
-In 2015, he became assistant manager to Steve Tilson at C&K Basildon Ladies F.C.
+After retiring as a player, Greaves became a football manager, and managed Witham Town between 2008 and 2011.
+During the 2011–12 season, Greaves was manager of Great Wakering Rovers for a six game stint, before resigning.

+In 2012, Greaves set up a football academy with Steve Tilson.

+In 2015, he became assistant manager to Tilson at C&K Basildon Ladies.

 Personal life

 His father Jimmy was also a professional footballer.
 He is of Irish descent through his father.